slidevjs/slidev/docs/guide/exporting.md

 > Available since v0.21

 By default, Slidev exports one page per slide with clicks animations disabled.
-If you want export slides with multiple steps into multiple pages, pass the `--with-clicks` option.
+If you want to export slides with multiple steps into multiple pages, pass the `--with-clicks` option.

 ```bash
 $ slidev export --with-clicks